 They didn't get the dismantling of a test site.

-They didn't stop him from firing missiles.
+They didn't stop them from firing missiles.

 You know, they thought bribing him would be the best thing, just like bribing the mullahs in Iran.

-He's going to walk us through a lot of the commentary.
+Joe Concha, media writer for The Hill, he's going to walk us through a lot of the commentary.

-The expectations will be Sean.
+The expectations will be, Sean.

-And by the way, you're pretty pumped up for somebody who just took what is that, like a two or three hour flight over there.
+And by the way, you're pretty pumped up for somebody who just took, what is that, like a two or three hour flight over there?

 Well, if you're asking, so I'll answer.